telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing.md

 ## Server-side API

 When RadGrid performs CRUD operations **ItemCommand, InsertCommand, DeleteCommand, UpdateCommand** events are fired.
 To continue this trend when batch editing is enabled the events will be called multiple times for each operation made on the client.The event argument passed to the event handler will be of type **GridBatchEditingEventArgument** which contains **OldValues**and **NewValues** Hashtables.
 They hold the original values and the newly entered ones.

->note When automatic operations are enabled you could cancel the command bysetting the **e.Canceled** to **true** (May be used in validation scenarios).
+>note When automatic operations are enabled you could cancel the command by setting the **e.Canceled** to **true** (May be used in validation scenarios).
 >